cnzf1/kubectl-debug/README.md

 `kubectl-debug` is supposed to be just a troubleshooting helper, and is going be replaced by the native `kubectl debug` command when [this proposal](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/troubleshoot-running-pods.md) is implemented and merged in the future kubernetes release.
 But for now, there is still some works to do to improve `kubectl-debug`.

-- [ ] Security: currently, `kubectl-debug` do authorization in the client-side, which should be moved to the server-side (debug-agent)
+- [ ] Security: currently, `kubectl-debug` do authorization in the client-side, which should be moved to the server-side (debugger)
 - [ ] More unit tests
 - [ ] More real world debugging example
 - [ ] e2e tests